JohnSnowLabs/langtest/docs/pages/tests/representation/religion_representation.md

 <div class="main-docs" markdown="1"><div class="h3-box" markdown="1">

 {:.h2-select}
-This test checks the data regarding the sample counts of genders.
-The test checks the count or proportion of genders depending on the alias_name.
+This test checks the data regarding the sample counts of religions.
+The test checks the count or proportion of religions depending on the alias_name and config.

 **alias_name:** `min_religion_name_representation_count` or `min_religion_name_representation_proportion`